FollyMaddy/RetroPie-Share/00-scripts-00/readme.md

 https://retropie.org.uk/forum/topic/28462/tutorial-handheld-and-plug-play-systems-with-mame?_=1609426789602

-While not RetroPie standard, it will use @DTEAM naming as RetroPie naming.
+While not a RetroPie standard, it will use @DTEAM naming as RetroPie naming.

 This is done to match possible existing es-themes for these systems.

-I am also hoping this naming will be used in future RetroPie versions.
+I am also hoping this naming will be used in the future RetroPie versions.

 # install :